ajayrawatsap/mf_data/README.md

    ![pass](data/assets/pass_input.PNG)

 7. The script will run and show the results with Header and Transaction data and will also show you number of units required for tax free LTCG.
-   Plese note the VM session remains active only for a small amount time after which it gets deleted.
+   Plese note the VM session remains active only for a small amount time and after inactivity, it gets deleted.
 Launch [Binder](https://mybinder.org/v2/gh/ajayrawatsap/mf_data/HEAD) again to restart prrocess
  ![output](data/assets/demo_output.png)